-The proof of the second part of the lemma is the same after noticing that $\psi_{FV}^0$ corresponds to $\psi_{FV}$ where we remove the last step of the path and add an increasing step at the beginning. \end{proof}
+The proof of this lemma is the same as the proof of Lemma~\ref{equalTrees} as $\psi_{FV}^0$ corresponds to the same algorithm as $\psi_{FV}$ (with the different convention) if we remove the first step of the resulting path and add a decreasing step at the end.

 The proof of Theorem~\ref{thmSylvester} follows directly.